 For the in-line filter, make sure you have copper or plastic tubing cutters, steel wool or a file, and a bucket.

-Because of where an in-line filter is and how it connects to the water line, the process for changing it can be more complicated.
+Because of where an in-line filter is and how it connects to the water line, the process of changing it can be more complicated.
 FiltersFast recommends taking the following steps to change this filter type.

 - Turn off your cold-water supply.

-- Between the shut-off valve and refrigerator, locate an easily accessible portion of tubing.
+- Between the shut-off valve and refrigerator, locate an easily accessible portion of the tubing.
 Cut tubing, by using tubing cutters for copper/plastic.
 Cut square not angled to avoid leaks.
 Smooth cut edges with steel wool or file if necessary.

 - Remove the end cap on the new filter and insert tubing.
 Lock into place by holding down the end cap.